Arrest Following Forcible Entry into a Home

 What are the warrant rules when police or private citizens forcibly enter a residence?

 In the case of Payton v.
 New York, 100 S.Ct.
-1371 (1980), the United States Supreme Court stated: “The Fourth Amendment…prohibits the police from making a warrantless and nonconsensual entry into a suspect’s home in order to make a routine felony arrest.”
+1371 (1980), the United States Supreme Court stated: “The Fourth Amendment…prohibits the police from making a warrantless and nonconsensual entry into a suspect’s home to make a routine felony arrest.”
 This is the rule even if a state such as Michigan has a law that says entry is otherwise permissible.
 Of course, private citizens do not obtain arrest warrants, so they are likewise prohibited.
 Police are required to get an arrest warrant authorized by a judge if there are no “exigent circumstances.”
-Exigent circumstances mean emergency circumstances; for example, where the public is imminently endangered or if the police are in “hot pursuit” of a suspect, such as where a person has led the police on a car chase and runs into their home to complete the escape from the police.
+Exigent circumstances mean emergency circumstances; for example, where the public is imminently endangered, or the police are in “hot pursuit” of a suspect, such as where a person has led the police on a car chase and runs into their home to complete the escape from the police.
 Another common form of exigent circumstances is where the police have reason to believe evidence will be destroyed if they wait for a warrant.

-Entry and Arrest by a Private Citizen
+Entry and Arrest by a Private Citizen Following Forcible Entry into a Home

 The case of Bright v.
 Ailshie, 465 Mich.
 770 (2002), is an example of this rule.
 The Michigan Supreme Court ruled that a private citizen, here a bail bondsman, did not have the authority to make an arrest unless the arresting citizen knows the suspect actually committed a felony.
 Probable cause to believe they committed a felony is not enough.
 The fact that a warrant is outstanding is probable cause for police to make an arrest, but this does not give a private citizen authority to arrest, and it certainly does not permit entry into a residence for that purpose.

-Does the same rule apply to misdemeanors?
+Does the same rule apply to misdemeanor arrests following forcible entry into a person’s home?

 The Michigan Court of Appeals has ruled that MCL 764.21 does not permit entry into a residence for a warrantless misdemeanor arrest.
 When the person is a misdemeanor suspect, the Payton rule applies: a warrant is necessary.